postsharp/Metalama.Documentation/conceptual/Aspects/fundamentals/code-scope.md

 Aspect classes are scope-neutral because aspects are a special kind of class.
 Aspects are typically represented as custom attributes, and these attributes can be accessed at run time using _System.Reflection_, but they are also instantiated at compile time by Metalama.
 Therefore, it is important that the constructors and public properties of the aspects are both run-time and compile-time.

 However, some methods of aspect classes are purely compile-time.
-They cannot be executed at run time because they access API's that exist only at compile time.
+They cannot be executed at run time because they access APIs that exist only at compile time.
 These methods are annotated with <xref:Metalama.Framework.Aspects.CompileTimeAttribute> or one of the other derived attribute classes.

 ## Compilation process